Dependency Loops¶

 &ArithmeticsValidator::checkMatchingParameters>(validator)});

-level to see all definitions and calls together.
+checkFunctionRecursion(...) then receives the whole Module, the right level to see all definitions and calls together.

 Step 1: build the dependency view from the AST¶

-The example walks each definition, collects nested FunctionCall nodes, and
+The example walks each definition, collects nested FunctionCall nodes, and follows resolved targets:

 for (const auto &statement : module.statements) {

-const auto *definition = dynamic_cast<const Definition *>(statement.get());
+const auto *definition = pegium::ast_ptr_cast<const Definition>(statement);

 if (definition == nullptr) {